Tencent Says There Are Only 300,000 AI Engineers Worldwide, But Millions Are Needed - Slashdot

 It's still not as valuable as a Masters in English Literature from an Ivy, or even a law degree from a mediocre school.
 Playing with math that is currently almost magic and practicing a craft that approaches playing god.
 You're still not worth as much as even the most lowly of the elites you engineering scum and you can bet that we'll be shoving your wages way down as soon as someone shows us how to replace you with an H1B

 Are the people taking the AI courses being hired?
-(Score:3)
+(Score:4, Interesting)

 Attendance in machine learning and AI courses has skyrocketed in recent years, as has enrollment in online courses, but there is obviously a lag as individuals complete their education.